-- (i) The laden nose weight for your caravan should not exceed the lower of the following: - Towing vehicles maximum nose weight, - Tow bar maximum nose weight - The caravan's maximum nose weight, - (ii) The actual laden weight of the caravan should always be kept as light as possible.
-The lighter it is whilst being towed on a road, the safer the outfit combination will be. - (iii) What you are able to tow is dependent on your driving licence. - (iv) If you are a B licence holder you can only tow a car/caravan combination of total weight not exceeding 3500kgs and the cars kerb weight must be greater than the caravans plated MTPLM.
-Note: It is strongly recommended that the caravan plated MTPLM should not - exceed the cars kerb weight.
+- (i) The laden nose weight for your caravan should not exceed the lower of the following: - Towing vehicles maximum nose weight, - Tow bar maximum nose weight - The caravan's maximum nose weight, which is 100/150kgs depending on model. - (ii) The actual laden weight of the caravan should always be kept as light as possible.
+The lighter it is whilst being towed on a road, the safer the outfit combination will be. - (iii) What you are able to tow is dependent on your driving licence. - (iv) If you are a B licence holder you can only tow a car/caravan combination of total weight not exceeding 3500kgs and the cars kerb weight must be greater than the caravans plated MTPLM. - Note: It is strongly recommended that the caravan plated MTPLM should not exceed the cars kerb weight. - (v) If you hold a B + E licence you can tow up to a combination weight of 7000kgs.